 It is natural to worry about what you will be like as a parent – whether this is your first baby, or you have been here before.
 This pregnancy is a new experience for you and your family.

 Working out what sort of parent you want to be is an important way to get ready for your baby.

-• Some people have had difficult experiences in their own childhoods.
+- Some people have had difficult experiences in their own childhoods.
 You might worry this will make a difference to how you parent.
-Talk to your friends, partner and your health care team about your worries.
+Talk to your friends, partner or your health care team about your worries.